 Edalati learned to respect and enjoy older adults growing up in a close-knit, extended family.
 Every Friday night, he had Shabbat dinner with both sets of Jewish grandparents, whom he was taught to treat with love and reverence.
 “In my family, if you go to your grandparents’ home and don’t kiss them on both cheeks, you get scolded when you get home,” he said.

 After he graduated, he figured he’d take the activities director job while he prepared to apply to medical school.
 But in the end, he was having way too much fun to change professions.
-Earning a Master’s degree from USC helped Edalati gain specialized knowledge in the field of senior housing management and also helped him develop a very valuable network of professional connections, both with fellow students – many of whom are now also industry leaders – and with professors and their professional contacts.
+Earning a Master of Science in Gerontology from USC helped Edalati gain specialized knowledge in the field of senior housing management and also helped him develop a very valuable network of professional connections, both with fellow students – many of whom are now also industry leaders – and with professors and their professional contacts.

 Edalati is currently an associate executive director helping prepare for the opening of The Watermark at Brooklyn Heights, Brooklyn’s first luxury senior living community and Watermark Retirement Communities’ first property in New York City.
 Previously, he was the executive director of Sunrise Villa Culver City in Los Angeles, where he focused on ensuring that residents not only existed, but enjoyed their lives as well.